thefishchris/motogp/README.md

 # MotoGP Race Day Web App

 This is a simple web application built using React and Vite that displays information about the next MotoGP race.
-The app fetches the data from a mock MotoGP API to display the Race Date, Country, and Track.
+The app fetches the data from a "mock" MotoGP API to display the Race Date, Country, and Track.

 More features to come!